-Deroze was misdiagnosed twice for Type 2 diabetes, once in 2011 and another time in 2018, albeit having Type 1 diabetes.
-Her misdiagnosis led her to experience diabetic ketoacidosis.
+Deroze was misdiagnosed twice for type 2 diabetes, once in 2011 and another time in 2018, albeit having type 1 diabetes.
+Her misdiagnosis led her to experience diabetic ketoacidosis (DKA).
 “My life was on the line.
 And that shouldn’t happen,” Deroze says.
-“If a person is diagnosed with Type 2 diabetes, what is the harm in testing for antibodies just to make sure you’re treating the right condition?”
-It wasn’t until 2019 when Deroze was properly diagnosed with Type 1 diabetes by her gynecologist
+“If a person is diagnosed with type 2 diabetes, what is the harm in testing for antibodies just to make sure you’re treating the right condition?”
+It wasn’t until 2019 when Deroze was properly diagnosed with type 1 diabetes by her gynecologist

 Misdiagnosis of diabetes among people of color is not uncommon and is just one example of the bias of the medical system.
 Research shows that glycated hemoglobin (HbA1c)—a measure of average blood sugar over three months that can show evidence of diabetes—is not an adequate health measurement for all genetic ancestry groups.
 Particularly for African ancestry groups, additional screening may be necessary to diagnose diabetes.
-This leaves hundreds of thousands of African Americans with Type 2 diabetes undiagnosed.
-Additionally, a high HbA1c measurement alone does not prove that a person has Type 2 diabetes.
-It only proves that glucose levels are consistently high.
-Therefore, an autoimmune antibody test must be done to confirm or rule out Type 1 diabetes.
-Because Type 1 diabetes differs heavily from Type 2 diabetes in that Type 1 always requires insulin treatment, a misdiagnosis could be fatal and lead a person without insulin into diabetic ketoacidosis (DKA), a complication that occurs when the body does not receive enough insulin to break down glucose.
+This leaves hundreds of thousands of African Americans with type 2 diabetes undiagnosed.
+Additionally, a high HbA1c measurement alone does not prove that a person has type 2 diabetes.
+It only proves that blood glucose levels are consistently high.
+Therefore, an autoimmune antibody test must be done to confirm or rule out type 1 diabetes.
+Because type 1 diabetes differs heavily from type 2 diabetes in that type 1 always requires insulin treatment, a misdiagnosis could be fatal and lead a person without insulin into diabetic ketoacidosis, a complication that occurs when the body does not receive enough insulin to break down blood glucose.
 DKA can lead to coma and even death.